cpc1992/graph-traversal/README.md

 ### About the Graphs:

-Random: This will generate a random graph with a custom number of nodes.
-The way this is done is it creates N number of nodes then for every node it will create one edges connecting it to a random node.
+Random: This will generate a random, undirected, unweighted, cyclic graph with a custom number of nodes.
+The way this is done is it creates N number of nodes then for every node it will create one edge connecting it to a random node [0 to N-1].
 It is guaranteed that the random node selected will not be itself.
-You can also select that all nodes will be connected meaning this will be a single component graph.
+You can also select that all nodes will be connected, meaning then entire graph will consist of one single component.

 Grid: This will generate a graph in the shape of a grid with a custom grid diameter.
 Every node in a row is connect to its neighbors vertically and horizontally.
 The grid graph always produces a single component graph.

-### About the algorithms:
+### About the Algorithms:

 Depth First Search: An algorithm for traversing a graph that uses a stack to keep track of the next nodes to visit.
 It begins with a root node and explores as far as possible along one branch before backtracking and exploring another branch.
 DFS can indicate if there exists a path from start to end, it cannot guarantee the shortest path between start and end.